Prag8855/aab/content/guides/making-friends.md

 - **[Bumble BFF](https://bumble.com/en/bff)**
     A dating app, but for making friends.
 - **[/r/berlinsocialclub](https://www.reddit.com/r/berlinsocialclub)**
     A subreddit for making friends in Berlin.
-Some people are new in Berlin, and others are looking for friends to attend events.
-They have a meetup every Tuesday at [Mendy und Edeltraut](https://www.facebook.com/Mendyundedeltraut/).
-Most of the attendees speak English.
+English speakers are welcome.

 ### Communities